 Victorian health services are also caring for aged-care residents, those infected with Covid-19, as well as some who are Covid-free but have been transferred to a health service.

-Spiritual care staff are working on-site or remotely; some teams are alternating to minimise the risk of infection.
+Spiritual care staff staff continue to work on-site or remotely; some teams are alternating to minimise the risk of infection.

-Face-to-face spiritual care is offered in low-risks wards, mostly in regional Victoria, and only if carefully triaged.
+Face-to-face spiritual care is offered in low-risks wards and only if carefully triaged.
 Some spiritual care staff in Victoria are providing care in high-risk wards.
 Staff are wearing masks and/or shields and any other PPE, as required, and are ensuring that they are building rapport with patients.
 Both groups are using Telehealth to support patients and their families as patient isolation is a reality in many health services due to visitor restrictions.

 Many health services are triaging referrals for support within a multidisciplinary framework which includes spiritual care, social work and psychology.
 Referrals are high.

-Staff are adapting to constant change, being agile in order to respond to the demands in health services.
-What is ‘normal’ is constantly changing and evolving.
+Staff are adapting to changes, being agile in order to respond to the demands in health services and to the current model of service provision as restrictions ease.

-Spiritual care is being provided through different methods depending on the protocols of the health service, and the level of risk of Covid-19 infection.
-Major faith groups have updated their guidelines to reflect the Stage 4 restrictions.
+Spiritual care is being provided through different methods depending on the protocols of the health service, and the level of risk of Covid-19 infection in the different states.
+Major faith groups update their guidelines regularly to reflect the current level of restrictions.

 End of Life rituals and sacraments are carried out via Telehealth especially for Covid-19 patients.
 In low-risk wards and after triage, a patient may receive a face to face visit from a faith representative or spiritual care practitioner.

-South Australian health services are following strict protocols to avoid a second wave of Covid-19 cases.
+All health services are following strict protocols to avoid a second, or third, wave of Covid-19 cases.

-Volunteers have not been back on-site in Victoria for several months.
-In states where it is safe, health services are planning for their return.
-Opportunities for volunteers to contribute via Telehealth or telephone options are being explored at some locations.
+In states where it is safe, health services are planning for the return of volunteers.
+There are opportunities for volunteers to contribute via Telehealth or telephone options.

 This matter continues to be a high priority.
 A spiritual care presence and support continues to be provided to all staff, clinical and non-clinical, including those dealing with families, such as security guards and ward clerks.